stabilaprotocol/wallet-cli/README.md

 ## How to trade on the exchange

-The trading and price fluctuations of trading pairs are in accordance with the [Bancor Agreement](https://storage.googleapis.com/website-bancor/2018/04/01ba8253-bancor_protocol_whitepaper_en.pdf), which can be found in STABILA's [related documents](https://developers.stabila.network/docs/stabilascan-dex).
+The trading and price fluctuations of trading pairs are in accordance with the [Bancor Agreement](https://storage.googleapis.com/website-bancor/2018/04/01ba8253-bancor_protocol_whitepaper_en.pdf).

 ### Create a trading pair